 What is a password manager?

 Such a software can be simply defined as a tool that is capable of storing passwords securely, in most cases by utilizing the process of encryption, to completely remove or at the very least minimize the potential of any data leaks occurring.

 Some services even offer you a password-generation feature, which you can further use to create machine-indecipherable identification credentials.
 They consist of a mixture of randomized sequences of lower and uppercase characters, integers and symbols that are substantially more difficult to be decoded by a machine.

 If you are a user, who casually stores all of their passwords inside the browser or its cached memory, this section is for you.
 Imagine leaving your personal computer running or smartphone unlocked because you were required to go somewhere else in a rush.
 It would take someone literally no more than 3 clicks to open your browser settings and uncover all your private information.

 Consequently, this becomes even worse if the websites that you have registered on are not using two-factor authentication, meaning that they can not only steal your data, but also personal information, purchase history and other sensitive information that can be classified as a privacy breach, not to mention the fact that they could effortlessly change the password and permanently lock you out of your account.

 While most banks and payment services do have additional login requirements as an added security measure, not every website implements them, which can leave both you and your data vulnerable.

 Photo by Yura Fresh on Unsplash

-Nevertheless, there are also many different open-source password managers, the source code of which is publicly available.
-This, consequently, means that no malicious code can be injected by the developer or anyone else due to the fact that it would immediately be noticed by the community.
+Nevertheless, there are many different open-source password managers, the code of which is publicly available.
+This, consequently, limits the possibility of malicious code being injected by the developer or anyone else due to the fact that it would immediately be noticed by the community.

 Photo by Markus Spiske on Unsplash